 Transport Flexibility—Network operators can employ the technologies needed to support current transport demands, while also enabling future adoption of new technologies as business needs dictate.
 It can easily scale to ring networks, end to end networks and mesh networks.

 Timing Transparency—Timing transparency is important for offering wholesale services for third-party providers.
 The transparency of OTN enables the networks to carry any service, including Ethernet, storage, digital video, as well as SONET/SDH without interfering with the client timing.

-The specific distance your network transports will determine the fundamental equipment that is needed.
-Specifically, the transmission distance between each span will indicate whether the DCM (Dispersion Compensation Module) would be needed to compensate in the fiber optical link.
+The specific distance your network transports will determine the fundamental equipment needed in the OTN system.
+Specifically, the transmission distance between each span will indicate whether the Dispersion Compensation Module (DCM) would be needed to compensate in the fiber optical link.

-Our OTN solutions can be tailored to both dual and single fiber type.
+OTN solutions offered by solution suppliers can be tailored to both dual and single fiber type.
 And link loss is necessary for collocating the most appropriate optical transceivers and some active components such as EDFA amplifiers.

-To make clear the data rate and capacity for each span in your network is conductive to choosing the most practical types of MUX or OADM to for your current OTN infrastructure.
-And a good acquisition of the numbers of businesses you were to deploy can pave the way for future network expansion.
+To make clear the data rate and capacity for each span in your network is conducive to choosing the most practical types of MUX or OADM to for your current OTN infrastructure.
+And a good acquisition of the numbers of businesses you are to deploy can pave the way for future network expansion.

-All in all, the OTN technology represents both a technical leap forward in optical networking over SONET/SDH and a business opportunity for carriers and service providers alike.
+All in all, OTN technology represents both a technical leap forward in optical networking over SONET/SDH and a business opportunity for carriers and service providers alike.
 OTN networks can fully leverage the transport infrastructure in the era of data/transport convergence by offering carriers unprecedented architectural flexibility, client-protocol independence, and service differentiation.
-To customize any OTN network solution, please contact us at firstname.lastname@example.org.
+OTN network has come of age and will certainly continue to evolve as traffic demand grows.